Share this

 3. Strategies and Recommendations for H1B Visa Holders Facing Layoffs

 The widespread layoffs that began in the middle of 2022 were largely a consequence of companies rapidly expanding post-pandemic, where the increase in business activities failed to keep pace with recruitment speeds, ultimately resulting in an excess of idle personnel and a recession.
-In November 2022, OpenAI launched ChatGPT, an epoch-making product that stunned the world and reshaped the technology industry's criteria and skills for selecting talents.
-In the following 2023 to 2024 till now, the layoffs were a result of the AI wave, with large tech companies readjusting their financial strategies.
+In November 2022, OpenAI launched ChatGPT, an epoch-making product that stunned the world and reshaped the technology industry's criteria and skills for selecting talent.
+From 2023 to 2024, layoffs resulted from the AI wave, with large tech companies readjusting their financial strategies.

 Tech layoffs since Covid 19 (Source: layoffs.fyi)